 Megan Fullarton is the Senior Advisor for WTCI/WNNB.
 Megan supports the Executive Director/Consultation Director in overseeing the day to day operations of the organization.
 Megan graduated from the University of New Brunswick’s Faculty of Forestry and Environmental Management with a Bachelor of Science in Forestry Degree.
 Prior to joining the WNNB/WTCI team Megan worked for her home community, St Mary’s First Nation, as their Resource Development Consultation Coordinator.
 Megan is passionate about Indigenous rights and the environment, as well as social issues surrounding First Nations.
 When she is not staring at her computer screen Megan spends time outdoors with her son- camping, staying active or on the road riding her motorcycle. *Megan is currently filling the role of Interim Executive Director until October 2019.

-Interim Consultation Director/Legal and Governance Advisor
+Legal and Governance Advisor

-Gillian Paul is the Interim Consultation Director and Legal and Governance Advisor for WNNB.
+Gillian Paul is the Legal and Governance Advisor for WNNB.
 She is Wolastoqey from Neqotkuk.
 Gillian is a lawyer who holds a Bachelor of Arts from Middlebury College and a Juris Doctorate from the University of New Brunswick.
 Gillian was previously an associate with Olthuis, Kleer Townshend LLP, an Indigenous rights law firm based out of Toronto.
 Gillian’s practice primarily includes negotiations and litigation involving Aboriginal and Treaty rights, including Aboriginal title and the duty to consult and accommodate.

 Dr. Colin Curry